MI-FraunhoferIWM/data2rdf/docs/examples/abox/1_csv.md

 	value_relation=qudt:value)]
 ```

 The result is a list of `QuantityGraph` which (or `PropertyGraph` in case of non-quantative columns) which result from the pipeline.
-Each object contains information about the time series metadata of a single quantity, such as the key, the unit and the value.
+Each object contains information about the dataframe metadata of a single quantity, such as the key, the unit and the value.

-### The time series data
+### The dataframe data

-In case of the need of further processing the time series data (tabular data) resulting from the pipeline after parsing, the `dataframe` property can be accessed as follows:
+In case of the need of further processing the dataframe data (tabular data) resulting from the pipeline after parsing, the `dataframe` property can be accessed as follows:

 ```
 print(pipeline.dataframe)